CyrusNajmabadi/lang-design/ConstructMethods.md

 Alternative: Caller allocates and populates array, then passes to method to take ownership.

+Do we need pattern 1 if we have pattern 2?
+Pattern 1 would work for the rare case where the collection itself is a ref-struct not backed by array.
+Does that case exist?

 ## Pattern 3:

 1. Fixed length collection literals.